5 Days Helambu Trek

 Physical Condition and Experience

-Helambu Trek five days is graded as one of the easy treks.
+Helambu Trek, five days, is graded as one of the easy treks.
 There are low risks of Altitude sickness, making the trek uncomplicated.
 However, the journey up in the hills can’t be predicted.
 Anything can happen at any moment, so it is better if you have created travel insurance.

-If your body and mind are fit, you can enjoy more from this trek more.
+If your body and mind are fit, you can enjoy more from this trek.

-Network on trek
+Network on the trek

 Electricity on this trek